-- Middle leaders encouraged to participate in training for leadership e.g. 4 HODs engaged in training provided by SWAT (13/15) and aspirational HODs training provided by Assistant Headteacher responsible for Teaching and Learning.
+- Middle leaders encouraged to participate in training for leadership “senior leaders support middle leaders in raising standards [OFSTED]; aspirational HODs training provided by Assistant Headteacher responsible for T. & L.

 - Curriculum is broad and enriching; constantly under review and changes being implemented.
-Extra subjects to yr 8 and above offered e.g. Astronomy.
+Extra subjects to yr 8 and above offered e.g. Astronomy, Wellbeing.

-- To deepen the skills and expertise of middle leaders and UPS3 teachers so that they consistently and effectively contribute to the school’s drive for improvement.
+- To develop the induction of new staff and deepen the skills and expertise of UPR teachers, middle, sixth form, support and senior leaders, so that they consistently and effectively contribute to the school’s drive for improvement.

 Quality of Teaching, Learning and Assessment Grade – 2

-- Lesson observations are evidence that an increasing number of teachers achieve Outstanding judgements:
+- Lesson observations are no longer graded as per OFSTED guidance but evidence that an increasing number of teachers achieve Outstanding criteria:

 - Grade 1:2011/12 = 15%; 2012/13 = 31.5%; 2013/14 = 40%; 2014/15 = 48.9%; 2015-16: central record kept - no longer graded

-- Evidence of improvement supported by parents (Survey May ’14): 41.8% strongly agreed (22.5% 2011) and 54.4% agreed (68.5% in 2011) that teaching is of a good quality and 86.4% of students interviewed said teaching had greatly improved over last 3 years.
+- Evidence of improvement supported by parents (Survey Nov. ’17): 96% either ‘strongly agreed’ or ‘agreed’ that teaching is of a good quality and 86.4% of students interviewed said teaching had greatly improved over last 3 years.
 (External Consultant report June ’15) Central lessons observation record now indicates specific areas for staff development

-- CPD Groups 13/14 and 14/15 all staff engaged in Action Research Projects; some have led city-wide or SWAT training sessions e.g. Science day hosted here, Maths Jurassic Hub collaboration and SWAT conference.
+- CPD Groups 17/18 linked to SIP focus Growth Mindset; all staff engaged in Action Research; some have led city-wide or SWAT training sessions e.g. Science and Maths day hosted here, Maths Jurassic Hub and SWAT/PLT conference.

-- To continue the development of Department assessment and reporting procedures
+- To embed the development and consistency of Department assessment and reporting procedures

 - Wellbeing of staff and students is central to the ethos of the school as demonstrated by our curriculum, dedicated Student Support Base, TAC interventions and bespoke CEIAG (Investor in Careers award reaccredited 2016)